abstracta/jmeter-java-dsl/docs/guide/README.md

 :::

 ::: tip
-Since JMeter uses [log4j2](https://logging.apache.org/log4j/2.x/), if you want to control logging level or output, you can use something similar this [log4j2.xml](../../jmeter-java-dsl/src/test/resources/log4j2.xml).
+Since JMeter uses [log4j2](https://logging.apache.org/log4j/2.x/), if you want to control logging level or output, you can use something similar to this [log4j2.xml](../../jmeter-java-dsl/src/test/resources/log4j2.xml).
 :::

 ## Run test at scale in BlazeMeter